 The rapid growth of game content consumption on YouTube suggests that it has

 become an important medium to gamers, providing them with information and

-on YouTube more than doubled over the year before.
-The growth rate of time
+videos on YouTube more than doubled over the year before.
+The growth rate of

-spent viewing gaming videos was greater than YouTube’s overall growth in the
+time spent viewing gaming videos was greater than YouTube’s overall growth in

 While time spent viewing gaming videos increased year-over-year in 2012, much of that growth was fueled by video consumption on mobile devices, such as smartphones and tablets.
 In 2012, one in three views of gaming-related videos occurred on a tablet or smartphone, nearly double that of 2011.